Scouting the Browns’ Week 3 opponent: Pittsburgh Steelers - Our Q&A with Behind the Steel Curtain

 This Thursday, the Cleveland Browns take on the Pittsburgh Steelers.
 To help preview a few topics from the Steelers’ perspective, we reached out to Jeff Hartman from Behind the Steel Curtain and exchanged six questions with him.
 Enjoy!

-According to DraftKings Sportsbook, the Browns are 5.5-point favorites against the Steelers.
+According to DraftKings Sportsbook, the Browns are 4.5-point favorites against the Steelers.

-Chris: “The era of Ben Roethlisberger is over, and Mitch Trubisky has had the reigns for the first two games.
+Chris: “The era of Ben Roethlisberger is over, and Mitch Trubisky has had the reins for the first two games.
 Are fans already itching for a change under center?”

 Jeff: “The quick answer is yes, they are ready for a change.
 This isn’t all because of Trubisky, but because of who is sitting behind him.
 Kenny Pickett isn’t just the team’s first round pick, and the first quarterback taken in the 2022 NFL Draft, but played extremely well in the preseason.
 When you throw in Pickett’s play in the preseason, his draft status and Trubisky’s struggles, the fan base is ready to see what the rookie can do.
 I can’t say I blame them...”